Middle Kingdom of Egypt: Reunification under the Eleventh Dynasty

 Mentuhotep III reigned for only twelve years, during which he continued consolidating Theban rule over the whole of Egypt, building a series of forts in the eastern Delta region to secure Egypt against threats from Asia.
 He also sent the first expedition to Punt during the Middle Kingdom, using ships constructed at the end of Wadi Hammamat, on the Red Sea.
 Mentuhotep III was succeeded by Mentuhotep IV, whose name, significantly, is omitted from all ancient Egyptian king lists.
-The Turin Papyrus claims that after Mentuhotep III came "seven kingless years".
+The Turin King List claims that after Mentuhotep III came "seven kingless years".
 Despite this absence, his reign is attested from a few inscriptions in Wadi Hammamat that record expeditions to the Red Sea coast and to quarry stone for the royal monuments.
 The leader of this expedition was his vizier Amenemhat, who is widely assumed to be the future pharaoh Amenemhet I, the first king of the Twelfth Dynasty.

 Mentuhotep IV's absence from the king lists has prompted the theory that Amenemhet I usurped his throne.
 While there are no contemporary accounts of this struggle, certain circumstantial evidence may point to the existence of a civil war at the end of the 11th Dynasty.
 Inscriptions left by one Nehry, the Haty-a of Hermopolis, suggest that he was attacked at a place called Shedyet-sha by the forces of the reigning king, but his forces prevailed.
 Khnumhotep I, an official under Amenemhet I, claims to have participated in a flotilla of twenty ships sent to pacify Upper Egypt.
 Donald Redford has suggested these events should be interpreted as evidence of open war between two dynastic claimants.
 What is certain is that, however he came to power, Amenemhet I was not of royal birth.